 In order to understand what puts you at risk for a blood clot, it’s important to understand why blood clots occur.

 “In deep vein thrombosis (DVT), blood clots develop in the leg or pelvis veins in the absence of obvious damage to the vessel.
-Within the vessel, a combination of microscopic injury to the vein wall along with abnormal blood flow and a propensity for blood clots all contribute to DVT formation,” explained Dr. Aaron Aday, a Cardiovascular Medicine Fellow at Brigham and Women’s Hospital, in Ask the Expert – Why do Blood Clots Form Where They do.
+Within the vessel, a combination of microscopic injury to the vein wall along with abnormal blood flow and a propensity for blood clots all contribute to DVT formation,” explained Dr. Aaron Aday, an Instructor in Medicine in the Division of Cardiovascular Medicine Vanderbilt University Medical Center, in The Clot Connection: Thrombosis, Heart Attack, and Stroke.

 “Inflammation and underlying genetic factors likely predispose people to DVT, and other risk factors such as cancer or immobility also increase risk for DVT.
 If a portion of the DVT dislodges, it can travel through the veins and relocate in the pulmonary arteries, thereby becoming a pulmonary embolism (PE).